Hermitian and non-Hermitian topology in active matter: Topological active matter

 \subsection{Other activity-induced topological phenomena}

 Non-Hermiticity in active systems can further enrich topological phenomena associated with localized edge modes.
 A study on biological network systems \cite{Tang2021} reveals that nonreciprocal hoppings reproduce a chiral edge current in a steady state of a stochastic process.
+Specifically, it considers the reaction network in Fig.~\ref{chemical_EvelynTang_fig} and numerically shows that the steady state supports the unidirectional edge current.
 We note that in a stochastic process with a Hermitian rate matrix (in other words, a purely dissipative stochastic process), a steady-state current is prohibited, while the non-Hermiticity due to the nonreciprocal hoppings induces the edge current.
 The emergence of the edge current can be schematically understood; once the particle arrives at the edge, the hopping to the edge site is much larger than that to the bulk site.
 Therefore, many particles stay around the edge and are transported along the direction of the hopping, which induces the chiral edge current.

 Activity can also drive the system into a nonequilibrium state, which enables a spontaneous excitation of the edge modes in topological metamaterials.
 Such excitation of the topological edge modes has been discussed in a mass-spring model with a honeycomb-lattice structure \cite{Liao2020}.
 If one considers a mass-spring system influenced by active matter moving around it, each mass is affected by a colored noise, which is often utilized to model the stochastic dynamics of active particles \cite{Fodor2016}.
 Such a colored noise enables the excitation of the edge modes, which cannot be achieved by using white noise.
 Thus, edge oscillations can spontaneously occur under such an active circumstance.